|

 performance credits include:

-The Ottawa Folk Festival, the Quebec Intercultural Storytelling Festival, and the Storytelling Festivals
+The Ottawa Folk Festival, and the Storytelling Festivals

 of Ottawa, Toronto, Westport, and North Bay